CSCfi/csc-user-guide/docs/support/tutorials/puhti_quick.md

 More information about specific applications can be found [here](../../apps/alpha.md)

 !!!
 Python
     System Python is available by default both in Puhti and Mahti without loading any module.
 Python 3 (= 3.6.8) is available as `python3`.
 The default system Python does not include any optional Python packages.
-Several other [Python](../../apps/python.md) installations are via module system. [python-data](../../apps/python-data.md) is a good first choice, it includes a lot of regularly used packages.
+Several other [Python](../../apps/python.md) installations are available via the module system.
+    [python-data](../../apps/python-data.md) is a good first choice, it includes a lot of regularly used packages.

 ## Running jobs